NUS-SNL/p4-traffictool/README.md

 ./p4-traffictools.sh <path to json file> [output directory path] [--scapy] [--wireshark] [--moongen] [--pcpp] [--d for debug mode]
 ```

-**Notes:**
+**Usage Notes:**
   * output directory path: If not specified, the default output directory is the same directory as the P4/json input file.
   * target tool(s): At least one of `--scapy` `--wireshark` `--moongen` `--pcpp` needs to be specified.

+**Output Files:**
 p4-traffictools will create a subdirectory for each target tool inside the output directory.
-The generated files for each tool then need to be integrated with the respective tool.
-Usage of the generated files for different tools can be found in [UsageWithBackend.md](UsageWithBackend.md)
+The generated files for each tool will be placed in the respective subdirectory.
+Steps for integrating the generated files with the tools can be found in [UsageWithTools.md](UsageWithTools.md)

+**Additional User Inputs:**
-\* common standard headers include Ethernet, IPv4, IPv6, TCP, UDP.
-These are detected by the tool only if their name in P4 code is amongst {ethernet, ipv4, ipv6, tcp, udp}.
+* **Standard headers:** Several P4 programs use standard headers for common protocols such as Ethernet, IPv4, IPv6, TCP, UDP.
+These are detected by p4-traffictools if their name in P4 program is amongst {ethernet, ipv4, ipv6, tcp, udp} irrespective of the case (case insensitive).
+Once detected, p4-traffictools will prompt the user if s/he wishes to use the header/protocol implementations provided by the tool(s) instead of generating new implementations for them.
+The exception for this is the code generated for Wireshark Lua dissector (see more details in [Nuances.md](Nuances.md)).
+* **Variable Length Fields:** TODO

-## Scapy as backend
+## Scapy

 [Scapy](https://scapy.net/) is a powerful Python-based interactive packet manipulation program and library.
 The code generated for Scapy can be used for packet generation, dumping packets to pcap file or simply sending them on wire, as well as parsing and dissecting packets.